Sign up! for our OCM newsletter. Absolutely FREE.

 As a child, I was a part of the video game revolution in the late 1970s – Atari 2600s, arcades, Chuck E Cheese, Intellivisions…all of it.
 I was a Day 1, Ground Floor, Ground Zero video game lover.

 As a parent, I tried my best to curb my son’s X-Box usage when he was young.
 By the time he reached the age of 12, he was gaming online with his friends A LOT.
 He truly loved it and I relaxed the reigns a bit allowing him to play more.
-I just wasn’t goin to win that war against video games and part of me understood his plight from my own personal experiences with video games as a kid.
+I just wasn’t going to win that war against video games and part of me understood his plight from my own personal experiences with video games as a kid.

 Jayson (my son) played HS sports, received excellent grades in school, and never got into trouble.
-I wasn’t thrilled with him staying home as a high schooler and missing school dances to play video games online, but it was clearly what he wanted to do.
+I wasn’t thrilled with him staying home as a high schooler and missing school dances and football games to play video games online, but it was clearly what he wanted to do.
 Tons of his time spent was playing Fortnite and Rocket League.
 Playing video games online wasn’t the social life I was expecting of a high school student, but it had its benefits.

 Feature Image credit – rocketleague.com